sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>incron</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Inotify cron system
+Short desc    : Inotify cron system
 URL          : https://github.com/ar-/incron
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : This program is an "inotify cron" system.
+Descript     : This program is an "inotify cron" system.
              : It consists of a daemon and a table manipulator.
              : You can use it a similar way as the regular cron.
              : The difference is that the inotify cron handles